shader-slang/spec/extensions.md

 \begin{itemize}
 \item A facet for the type itself, which will include the declarations explicitly written inside the body of that type's \SynRef{DeclBody}.

-\item One facet for each transitive base of the type, including both concrete types it inherits from and \kw{interface}s it conforms to.
+\item One facet for each transitive base of the type, including both concrete types it inherits from and `interface`s it conforms to.

-\item One facet for each \kw{extension} that is both visible in the context where linearization is being performed \emph{and} applicable to the type.
+\item One facet for each \code{extension} that is both visible in the context where linearization is being performed \emph{and} applicable to the type.
 \end{itemize}

-Note that base facets are included even for bases that are introduced via an \kw{extension}.
+Note that base facets are included even for bases that are introduced via an \code{extension}.
 Similarly, extension facets are included for extensions that might apply to the type through one of its bases.

 The set of facets for a type will always be a subset of those for each of its bases.